grafov/go-playground/README.md

 If you want share snippets use `go-play-buffer` from `go-mode`.
 Install `gist-buffer` from MELPA if you want publish gists on github.com.

-The mirror repository of the project: https://notabug.org/grafov/go-playground
+The mirror repository of the project: https://notabug.org/grafov/go-playground.
+I really not think that this small project need the mirror but I just would like advertise a nice git hosting for FOSS.
+Try [notabug.org](https://notabug.org) for your projects! :)

 ## Usage